Practice of Embodiment

 - they facilitate the ability to merge in absorption, and they can lead to profound awakening experiences.

-We primarily offer yoga as an Embodiment Practice in classes, workshops and as a part of our Zen Retreats (sesshin).
+At our various communities we offer a variety of Embodiment Practice in classes, workshops and as a part of our Zen Retreats (sesshin).